Can recruiters really spot AI resumes? Maybe. But it’s complicated.

 First off, it’s fair to be concerned with some AI usage.
 Hiring teams want confidence that what they see on paper matches the person who shows up to the interview.

 AI-generated applications can feel hollow, with overhyped bullet points, generic phrasing, and a lack of voice or context.
+They are typically also full of metrics that would be difficult to prove, like “increased operational efficiency by 20%, resulting in 30% increase in sales.”
 That makes it harder for recruiters to trust what they’re seeing.
 Are they moving forward a qualified candidate, or someone who let ChatGPT fabricate their story?

 This is a question we’re constantly asking and refining our product against.
 Our goal isn’t just to help people land more interviews.
-Spammy mass application tools can do that - we want to focus on quality to actually get them hired.
-That means making sure every resume and cover letter truly reflects the user, just in an enhanced presentation that matches what success looks like to the hiring manager.
+Spammy mass application tools can do that by helping apply to many more jobs.
+We focus on quality and a deep understanding of role fit, and our goal is to help people land better jobs with fewer applications.
+That means making sure every resume and cover letter reflects who they truly are, in an enhanced presentation that matches what success looks like to the hiring manager.

 Here’s what likely helped Jobflow users stand out without getting flagged: